 - surgery for clogged arteries in the neck

-If your doctor prescribes medications, you will likely need to take them for a long period of time to prevent a stroke.
-Regular physician follow-ups are also required to monitor your condition.
-Lifestyle changes, such as a healthy diet and exercise, may also complement stroke prevention treatment plans.
+If your doctor prescribes medications, you’ll probably need to take them for an extended period of time to prevent a stroke.
+Regular follow-up appointments are also required so your doctor can monitor your condition.

 A TIA generally doesn’t cause permanent brain damage.
 However, a TIA shouldn’t be taken lightly.
 It’s often a sign of an underlying health problem that can lead to a future stroke.
 In fact, almost 50 percent of all strokes occur within the first few days after a TIA.

 It’s important to stick with your treatment plan and to go to follow-up medical appointments to prevent a TIA.
 You should also make certain lifestyle changes, including: